Dandruff and Seborrheic Dermatitis Treatment in NYC

 • Use of alcohol-based creams or cosmetics

-While symptoms can vary from person to person, including bumpy, oily, red, scaly, or itchy skin, some people may have painful, cracked patches of skin.
+Some people might also have painful, cracked scaly patches of skin.
 Others may have dandruff or white or yellow flakes, scales, or crusts on their scalp.
+In severe cases of seborrheic dermatitis hair loss may be lost.
 They may also have itchy, white flaky skin on their eyebrows and facial hair.

 People may also have blepharitis or scaly redness along the eyelid edges.
 Some may develop pink-colored plaques or patches of thick skin on the sides of their face.
 Others may experience redness near their armpits, genitals, or under the breasts, although this is not as common.